syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/query-builder/EJ2_ASP.NETCORE/filtering.md

 # Filtering

 Query Builder allows you to create or delete conditions and groups.
-You can use `ShowButtons` to enable/disable these buttons.
+You can use [`showButtons`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.QueryBuilder.QueryBuilder.html#Syncfusion_EJ2_QueryBuilder_QueryBuilder_ShowButtons) to enable/disable these buttons.
 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}